vijaykrishnamurthy-sport/Vijay/docs/_pages/coaching.md

 *Vijay is a seasoned professional who is well-versed with many time-tested models and theories for business management and strategy.
 His pragmatic approach would help executives think clearly, which helps in better decision making.* <br>
 **Director, Technology (Singapore)**

 *Coach Vijay has been a great listening ear, and his thought-provoking questions always prompt me to dig deep and reflect on my inner fears, insecurities, and assumptions.
-His encouragement and positivity have also helped me to grow throughout the coaching journey.*
+His encouragement and positivity have also helped me to grow throughout the coaching journey.* <br>
 **Senior Manager, Marketing (Singapore)**

 *Vijay develops a very easy atmosphere that allows for a discussion of free-flowing thoughts, feelings & ideas, thus making the sessions less like an intervention.
 I have referred to the example as a fulcrum to reflect even after the interaction.
-A reasonable amount of reading material was shared to instigate thinking.*
+A reasonable amount of reading material was shared to instigate thinking.* <br>
 **Director, FMCG (India)**